-- a) supporting official transcripts of verification of the qualification requirements as set forth in section 22.0 above; - b) a statement attesting that he or she has or has not been involved in any morbidity or mortality secondary to the administration of local anesthesia; - c) a payment of seventy dollars (\$70.00) by check or money order made payable to General Treasurer, State of Rhode Island, for a two (2) year permit; and - d) such other information as may be deemed necessary and as may be requested by the Board.
+- (a) (1) Local anesthesia. supporting official transcripts of verification of the qualification requirements as set forth in §22.1 of these Regulations; - (2) Nitrous Oxide. supporting official transcripts of verification of the qualification requirements as set forth in §22.1.1 of these Regulations; - (b) (1) Local anesthesia. a statement attesting that he or she has or has not been involved in any morbidity or mortality secondary to the administration of local anesthesia; - (2) Nitrous Oxide. a statement attesting that he or she has or has not been involved in any morbidity or mortality secondary to the administration of nitrous oxide; - (c) (1) Local anesthesia. a payment of seventy dollars (\$70.00) by check or money order made payable to Rhode Island General Treasurer, for a two (2) year permit; - (2) Nitrous Oxide. a payment of seventy dollars (\$70.00) by check or money order made payable to Rhode Island General Treasurer, for a two (2) year permit; and - (d) such other information as may be deemed necessary and as may be requested by the Board.